rjahanbakhshi/boost.taar/README.md

 - support for generating above metadata in rest handlers.
 - parse cookies only when it is requested in the metadata (currently rest handler reparse cookies everytime)
+- use std::reference_wrapper for handling function object reference parameters.